 Overnight Stage Crew

 Overnight Stage volunteers provide assistance to our security team by providing a presence at one of the Pickathon stages overnight.
-Volunteers work (1) 8-hour (overnight) shift from midnight until 8:00am between Thursday, 8/4 and Sunday, 8/7.
+Volunteers work (1) overnight shift that ranges from 10-12 hours depending on the night.
+Shifts begin at midnight and occur between Thursday, 8/4 and Sunday, 8/7.
 Jobs include: Maintaining a presence on the stages overnight and keeping close contact with the roaming security.

 Parking Crew volunteers direct folks into the appropriate parking areas after they leave the front gate check in area.
 Volunteers work (2) 5-hour shifts between Wednesday 8/4 and Sunday 8/7.
 Jobs include: Traffic and entry control in weekend parking, day parking, car camping parking, RV parking lots; wristband/parking pass check at weekend gate entrance to the festival.

 Pre/Post-Fest Food Volunteers will be assigned (3) 6-hour shifts before and/or after the festival (Pre-Fest: Monday, 7/18 through Wednesday, 8/3, Post-Fest: Monday, 8/8 through Saturday, 8/13).
 Talents and skills that are helpful: Sous-chef experience, methods and procedures of quantity food preparation, kitchen sanitation and safe food storage knowledge, use and care of cooking equipment and utensils, and of course kitchen safety.
 Although not required, a current food handler’s card, and restaurant / catering industry experience is a big plus.